quaderno/quaderno.js/README.md

 ### Calculate taxes on demand

-By default, in order to refresh the taxes calculations when the form is modified, Quaderno will associate the event `change` handler on the inputs with the following values for `data-stripe` (if present) :
+By default, in order to refresh the taxes calculations when the form is modified, Quaderno will associate the event `change` handler on the inputs with the following values for `data-quaderno` (if present) :

 * `company-name`
 * `country`